-The Office of Early Childhood and Out of School Learning (OECOSL) has partnered with Purdue University to evaluate the success of the On My Way Pre-K pilot program.
+The Office of Early Childhood and Out-of-School Learning has partnered with Purdue University to evaluate the success of the On My Way Pre-K pilot program.
 We are conducting a 4-year longitudinal study of the On My Way Pre-K program, with interim reports provided each year.
 Participation in the study is voluntary for children, families, and providers.

 The children participating in On My Way Pre-K are among some of the most educationally needy students in the state.
 These children started off with lower skill levels than their peers.
 After participating in the On My Way Pre-K program, the children gained skills at a higher rate than their peers.
 Most of these differences were statistically significant.